algorandfoundation/specs/dev/TEAL_opcodes.md

 - Pushes: uint64
 - A plus B. Panic on overflow.

 Overflow is an error condition which halts execution and fails the transaction.
-Full precision is available from `plusw`.
+Full precision is available from `addw`.

 ## -